Gul1969/MentoredProject/README.md

 .
 .

-It was also necessary to configure Nexus which was used as the artifact repository, images created by each build were pushed to Nexus at port 8082:
+It was also necessary to configure Nexus which was used as the artifact repository:

 ![deployment](/Metrics/Setting_up_Nexus.png)
 .